nagy135/subtube/README.md

 chmod +x ~/.config/sxiv/exec/key-handler
 ```

-this allows you to use sxiv prefix (ctrl+x) in combination with key inside quotes to perform aditional actions
+this allows you to use sxiv prefix (ctrl+x) in combination with key inside quotes to perform additional actions

 # DUNST